tromp/ChessPositionRanking/DONTREADME.md

 # Related Work

-Estimates of the number of legal chess positions date back to Claude Shannon's seminal 1950 paper [2].
+Estimates of the number of legal chess positions date back to Claude Shannon's [seminal 1950 paper](https://vision.unipv.it/IA1/ProgrammingaComputerforPlayingChess.pdf).

-The reason for satisfying ourselves with a mere estimate is that we have no hope of ever determining the number exactly, like we did in the game of Go [3].
+The reason for satisfying ourselves with a mere estimate is that we have no hope of ever determining the number exactly, like we did in the [game of Go](https://tromp.github.io/go/legal.html).
 Whereas in Go, deciding whether a given position is legal is quite simple, determining the legality of a given chess position is exceedingly hard.
-It is the essence of so-called retrograde analysis problems [4] that concern the possible past moves rather than the possible future moves that normal chess problems concern themselves with.
+It is the essence of so-called [retrograde analysis problems](https://en.wikipedia.org/wiki/Retrograde_analysis) that concern the possible past moves rather than the possible future moves that normal chess problems concern themselves with.

-The reader is invited to study some of the best retrograde problems ever composed, together with their intricate solution, at this ``Masterworks'' collection [5].
-Evidence of the algorithmic hardness of retrograde problems may be found in this recent computational complexity paper [6] that proves retrograde decision problems on arbitrarily large chess boards to be PSPACE-hard.
+The reader is invited to study some of the best retrograde problems ever composed, together with their intricate solution, at this [``Masterworks'' collection](https://www.janko.at/Retros/Masterworks/Part1.htm).
+Evidence of the algorithmic hardness of retrograde problems may be found in this recent [computational complexity paper](https://arxiv.org/abs/2010.09271) that proves retrograde decision problems on arbitrarily large chess boards to be PSPACE-hard.

-In his 1994 PhD thesis [7], Victor Allis claims a calculated upper bound of 5E52 and assumed ``the true state-space complexity to be close to 1E50''.
+In his 1994 [PhD thesis](http://fragrieu.free.fr/SearchingForSolutions.pdf), Victor Allis claims a calculated upper bound of 5E52 and assumed "the true state-space complexity to be close to 1E50".
 We suspect a programming bug led to these numbers being many orders of magnitude too large.

-In 1996, Shirish Chinchalkar obtained an upper bound of 1.77894E46 [8].
-A copy of the program that Shirish Chinchalkar developed to compute his upperbound may be found in Will Entriken github's repo [9], which also contains his software for ranking chess diagrams.
+In 1996, Shirish Chinchalkar obtained an upper bound of [1.77894E46](https://www.chessprogramming.org/ICGA_Journal#19_3).
+A copy of the program that Shirish Chinchalkar developed to compute his upperbound may be found in [Will Entriken github's repo](https://github.com/fulldecent/chess-upper-bound-armies), which also contains his software for ranking chess diagrams.

 # Bug Bounties